urchymanny/se-interview/general-technical-topics.md

 - **Relational Databases**: SQL, indexing, query optimization, normalization.
   - An index is like a roadmap that helps PostgreSQL quickly locate the data without having to scan every row in a table, which can be particularly beneficial in large tables.
     - B-tree is the most commonly used index type.
-- **NoSQL Databases**: Document stores (MongoDB), key-value stores (Redis), wide-column stores (Cassandra).
+- **NoSQL Databases**: Document stores (MongoDB), key-value stores (Redis), and wide-column stores (Cassandra).
 - **Database Scaling**:
   - Sharding: Split data across multiple databases/servers for scaling out.
-  - Replication: Split data within the same database for management and performance.
+  - Partitioning: Split data within the same database for management and performance.
   - and partitioning strategies.

 ### 4. **DevOps & Cloud Infrastructure**